GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/development-basics/index.md

 ## 🚀 Ready to start building? {: #building }

-Choose any of the following step-by-step tutorials to begin your extension learning journey.
+Choose any of the following tutorials to begin your extension learning journey.

 | Extension                        | What you will learn                                                     |
 |----------------------------------|-------------------------------------------------------------------------|